 A correctly fitting, well set up bike should give good handling in all circumstances.
 Although the reach to the bars on a road bike is both forwards and down, a correctly set up bike will enable you to reach all parts of the bars without any stress.
 You should reach the top of the bars with your arms not quite straight and your back at an angle of around 45 degrees.

-The reach to the hoods (the brake lever covers) should be longer and lower but still comfortable for extended periods.
+The reach to the hoods (the shifter/brake lever covers) will put your torso lower, but this should still be comfortable for extended periods.
 The position on the drops should also be maintainable for long periods and comfortable on fast downhill sections to afford you the strongest grip on the brakes.

-Getting your seat height right is another important aspect of road bike positioning.
+Getting your seat height right is an important aspect of road bike positioning.
 The rule of thumb is that your knee should have a slight bend in it when you're at the bottom of the pedal stroke.
 You can normally achieve this by having a straight leg when you put your heel on the pedal in the six o'clock position.

 For a more detailed guide, see our How to get your seat height right article.